AdamWilsonLab/postfire/workflow/5_PostFireTrajectories/PostFireTrajectories.md

   }
 ```

-Now let's use it to make up some _data_.
+Now let's use it to make up some _"data"_.

 ```r
 ## Assign recovery parameters